 Ride the Aerial Tramway

-Cannon Mountain, along the Franconia Notch Byway, is the site of many interesting factoids related to New England: home of the (sadly, no longer) Old Man of the Mountain, a ski area with the most vertical terrain in the state, located right next to the first recorded alien abduction in the United States… and home of the first Aerial Tramway in New England, and the only in New Hampshire.
+Cannon Mountain, along the Franconia Notch Byway, is the site of many of New Hampshire’s best things like the home of the (sadly, no longer) Old Man of the Mountain, a ski area with the most vertical terrain in the state, and home of the first Aerial Tramway in New England, and the only one in the Granite State.

 This cable car carries up to 80 people at a time, and makes the trek up to the 4,080-foot summit of Cannon Mountain in under 10 minutes.
 At the top is a beautiful and well-maintained ½-mile loop path with stunning views of the surrounding mountains from New York to Canada!